tetranomad/test-osm-newsletter/pages/01.blog/osm-newsletter-april-2014/item.md

 ## New Faces

-There is an up---to---date list of contributors to OSM on the Landing Page, and it’s important that everyone is acknowledged.
+There is an up-to-date list of contributors to OSM on the Landing Page, and it’s important that everyone is acknowledged.
 If you’ve contributed, but are not featured, please send in a picture.
-Recent contributors have included Jo Ubels and Tom Macdonald (both starting Honours in Sydney), Inga Topolnicki and Carmen Tran (Sydney summer students), Eduvie Omene and Devon Scott in Edinburgh, Sabin Llona---Minguez from the Helleday Laboratory at the Karolinska Institute and Karsten Klein who has been working on visualisation of compounds. g
+Recent contributors have included Jo Ubels and Tom Macdonald (both starting Honours in Sydney), Inga Topolnicki and Carmen Tran (Sydney summer students), Eduvie Omene and Devon Scott in Edinburgh, Sabin Llona-Minguez from the Helleday Laboratory at the Karolinska Institute and Karsten Klein who has been working on visualisation of compounds. g

 ## Informatics News